confluentinc/jmx-monitoring-stacks/README.md

 Dev-toolkit is an environment that allows you to easily create different configurations and deployments to verify the metrics exposed by different components of the Confluent Platform.

+Dev-toolkit is based on:
+ - Confluent Platform _(current 7.8.0)_
-Dev-toolkit is based on Prometheus and Grafana stack.
+ - Prometheus and Grafana stack.

 To run a lightweight a **Default** environment, follow the next steps:

 1. `cd dev-toolkit`
 2. [Optional]: Put your new dashboards into the `grafana-wip` folder.
 All [existing grafana dashboards](jmxexporter-prometheus-grafana/assets/grafana/provisioning/dashboards) will be anyway loaded.
-3. `start.sh`
+3. Execute script `start.sh`
 4. For Grafana, go to http://localhost:3000, login with _admin/password_
-5. `stop.sh`
+5. To teardown, execute script `stop.sh`

 ## Run with profiles